Rel4X/MazeProject/README.md

 HandyMaze
 =========

 HandyMaze is a maze generator with its solver and its drawer.
-Needs SFML 2.1.

-- Ajouter un compteur de temps pour chronometrer les etapes.
+It can generate huge mazes (more than 20k * 20k).